Kwpolska-graveyard/kru/kpg/README.md

-This project is out-of-date, deprecated, and so on.
-Please don't use it.
+**This project is out-of-date, deprecated, and so on.
+Please don't use it.  --Kw**

 KPG.
 The smaller brother of KWD.
 ==============